abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

       git push -u <Unique-ID> main
       ```

-1. You are asked authenticate your GitHub account.
+1. You are asked to authenticate your GitHub account.
 Select **Sign in with your browser**.

        ![](media/ghlogin.png)